TheRealPlug/lifely/README.md

 The main purpose of this game is to lead a life , experiment with it and live as long as possible or become filthy rich!

+---
+## How do I play Lifely ?
+There are 5 main buttons in this game.
+1. Actions - It is used to view / do actions related to your status (like Job , Education).
+2. Age More - It is used to spend a month in game.
+The time spent clicking it is constant and is 1 month.
+3. Profile - Used to view the user profile for information.
+More features to be added to it.
+4. Assets - It is used to view / buy assets.
+Currently not fully developed.
+5. Activities - It is used to do several activities ranging from going to hospital to commiting crime!

+Along with all these features, each features in it has several other options which allow you to play the game.
+Lifely also has purely random events which allow you to play the game whilst enjoying it.
+The random events are generally choice based with each choice having a consequence!

+---

 # Note from Developer
 Hello.
 I'd like to inform people interested in this project (has 11 stars as of now) that I would not be available much for at least a month due to real life academic reasons.
 Yes!
 I'm 16 and I have a crucial academic year to go through!